psenough/teach_yourself_demoscene_in_14_days/README.md

 1. There is a finite number of productive hours per day, there is a finite number of days until the deadline, aim for achievable goals, and build on top of them after you've reached them.
 2. If you have no ideas, try to do random things, eventually you will come up with something more concrete.
 Don't let a lack of concept stop you.
 3. Do stuff on the project for at least 5 minutes each day, even if it's just tweaking some colors, it helps to keep the project in the back of your mind.
-3. Communicate your progress with your team mates, they might give you feedback, and it'll motivate them to go do something for the project as well.
+4. Communicate your progress with your team mates, they might give you feedback, and it'll motivate them to go do something for the project as well.

-If you keep these things in mind by the end of day 8 you should have an achievable goal in mind or at least some ideas for effects to try out.
+If you keep all these things in mind by the end of day 8 you should have plotted an achievable goal.

 ## Day 9 - Proof of Concept